zeeguu-ecosystem/Zeeguu-Reader/doc/manual/usage/build_and_run.md

 # How to Build and Run
 ## Sources
 All files needed to setup your own version of Zeeguu UMR can be cloned from this repository.
-The **master** branch contains the latest stable release, whilst **development_core** contains the in-development version.
+The **master** branch contains the latest stable release, whilst **development** contains the in-development version.

 ## Setting up your development environment
 The sources include a small script called `dev_setup.sh`, which you should be able to execute on most UNIX compliant environments.
 It will try to install the needed packages, after which it will setup a virtual python environment consistent with [virtualenv-wrapper](https://virtualenvwrapper.readthedocs.io) conventions.